-(3) Press the field of the desired sound.
-If you don't like it, press another field.

-The last sound you select in each family is memorized temporarily and will be recalled every time you press the corresponding TONE button.
-(That selection can then be changed by pressing another field.)

-- (4) If you are still not happy with the Tone, use the PAGE 1 ~ PAGE 5 and → fields to select the corresponding page (if available).
+- (3) Press the field of the desired sound.
+If you don't like it, press another field. - The last sound you select in each family is memorized temporarily and will be recalled every time you press the corresponding TONE button.
+(That selection can then be changed by pressing another field.) - (4) If you are still not happy with the Tone, use the PAGE 1 ~ PAGE 5 and → fields to select the corresponding page (if available).

 The → field is only displayed if there are more than five pages.
 Other Tone families have fewer than five pages.
-This depends entirely on the Tone family you select. - (5) Press the field of the desired sound.
+This depends entirely on the Tone family you select.

+- (5) Press the field of the desired sound. - (6) Press the EXIT button to return to the main page.

-Next time you select this TONE family, the E-60/E-50 automatically jumps to the page that contains the last sound you selected (and activates it).
+Next time you select this TONE family, the G-70 automatically jumps to the page that contains the last sound you selected (and activates it).

-About the E-60/E-50's sounds
+About the G-70's sounds

 Try playing the Tones you select at different velocities (strengths) to discover the rich nuances that can be obtained.
-(See page 50 for details about how to set the velocity sensitivity.)
+(See page 64 for details about how to set the velocity sensitivity.)